MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-app-control-policy.md

 # required metadata

 title: Manage approved apps for Windows devices with Application Control policy and Managed Installers in Microsoft Intune | Microsoft Docs
-description: Use Application Control policies for WDAC and a managed installer to manage which apps are approved to run on Windows devices you manage with Microsoft Intune.
+description: Use Application Control policies for App Control for Business (previously known as WDAC) and a managed installer to manage which apps are approved to run on Windows devices you manage with Microsoft Intune.
 keywords:
 author: brenduns
 ms.author: brenduns